 Monsoons are very tricky in the Himalayas.
 Landslides and fatal accidents are not uncommon in the rainy season.
 Hence, trekking is not recommended at this time.
 Moreover, the months of July and August are closed for trekking as those are the peak rainy months in Uttarakhand.
 The trek is accessible for 10 months of the year which covers the summer season, autumn, spring, and winter.

 But for the months the trek is open, the kedarkantha trek is safe and the trail is easy to cover.
 For the most parts, the trail goes through a forest floor covered with dry fallen leaves.
 The end part of the trek is covered in thick snow from December to April.
 Otherwise, you will find grassy knolls and gravels.
 The trail is friendly and well-marked all the way to the top.
 The descending trail is spectacularly beautiful, leading to several small clearings before arriving at the Hargaon base camp, which offers enchanting views of the surrounding mountains.

 So even for beginners, it will not be a difficult task.
 However, it is suggested that you take the help of a guide and stick with your team.
 The Kedarkantha trek trail is simple but long, and there are absolutely no resources around if you are alone and face an emergency.

 Even during winter times, the trek can be easily completed, albeit with certain challenges pertaining to weather and climate.
-Remember micro-spikes and gaiters are essential during winter to scale the trek.
+Remember that micro-spikes and gaiters are essential during winter to scale the trek trail.
 They are provided to you by us at Moxtain.
 You will obviously face snow and ice, but they have not proven to be much of a risk to trekkers over the years.
 If you have the right gear and the strength of mind, reaching the summit should not be a problem.
 Kedarkantha is an easy trek in summer, perfect even for the amateurs.

 How to Reach Kedarkantha